Introduction

 What is a Constant Pointer?

 To put it simply, a constant pointer is a pointer in C programming that has a fixed memory address and cannot be reassigned to point to a different memory location after its initialization.
-In other words, once a constant pointer is assigned a memory address, it remains bound to that address throughout its lifetime.
+Once a constant pointer is assigned a memory address, it remains bound to that address throughout its lifetime.

 1. Declaration of Constant Pointer